A Short Guide To Visiting Coba Ruins, Mexico

 Surprisingly, a lot of people actually do opt to drive themselves to Coba.
 Part of the reason for this is that it gives you greater flexibility and freedom, not least in allowing you to stop off at various sights along the way – cenotes, for example.

-Car rental is value for money if you’re in a group, as you can split the cost per person.
+Renting a car in Mexico is good value for your money if you’re in a group, as you can split the cost per person.
 It’s also quick, being just 40 minutes if you choose to drive yourself.

 By bus

-Buses back from Coba to Tulum Pueblo leave at at 5:00 pm (Mayab).
-Just make sure to double check the timetable at the bus station before departing, and buy your ticket there.
+Buses back from Coba to Tulum Pueblo leave at 5:00 pm (Mayab).
+Just make sure to double-check the timetable at the bus station before departing, and buy your ticket there.

-There may be additional ADO buses connecting Tulum and Coba, but you are better off asking locally as at the time of writing the website doesn’t report any.
+There may be additional ADO buses connecting Tulum and Coba, but you are better off asking locally as departures and buses frequently change.

 Take a taxi